-BOOST YOUR BUYING POWER THROUGH CO-OWNERSHIP
+BOOST YOUR BUYING POWER O-OWNFRSHIP

-Buying through co-ownership is quickly becoming a popular strategy for budding investors hoping to enter the property market but without the capacity to do it alone.
+Buying through co-ownership is quickly becoming a popular strategy for budding investors hoping to enter the property market but without the capacity to do it

 Through pooling resources with a friend or family member you can increase your buying power.
 There are a number of other benefits as well.